South Africans begin voting in an election seen as their country's most important in 30 years

-JOHANNESBURG (AP) — South Africans began voting Wednesday in an election seen as their country's most important in 30 years, and one that could put their young democracy in unknown territory.
+JOHANNESBURG (AP) — South Africans began voting Wednesday at schools, community centers and in large white tents set up in open fields in an election seen as their country's most important in 30 years.
+It could put the young democracy in unknown territory.

 At stake is the three-decade dominance of the African National Congress party, which led South Africa out of apartheid's brutal white minority rule in 1994.
 It is now the target of a new generation of discontent in a country of 62 million people — half of whom are estimated to be living in poverty.